 Choose the right colours

-For many businesses, identifying an effective interior colour scheme that reflects their unique company attributes and provides a pleasant and comfortable place for people to work can be a conundrum.
+For many businesses, identifying an effective interior design colour scheme that reflects their unique company attributes and provides a pleasant and comfortable place for people to work can be a conundrum.
 Every colour has the ability to activate a distinct emotional response in the observer, and different shades of the same colour can also have varying impact on the human psyche.
 An example would be the distinct shades of pink - while soft pastel pink lends an element of peace and warmth to a space, a brighter shade of the same hue could leave you feeling overstimulated.

 How the overall environment is perceived may likewise change when another colour or group of colours is introduced.